starrtc/starrtc-server/README_English.md

 # Free private deployment of server programs

-The following servers are completely free (developed in C language), which is no authentication, and can be used in Tencent Cloud, Alibaba Cloud or LAN deployment.
-The following seevers are open now:
+The following servers are completely free (developed in C language), which is no authentication and can be used in Tencent Cloud, Alibaba Cloud or LAN deployment.
+The following servers are open now:

 | Server        | Feature           | Remarks  |